 What happens if I overdose?

-Since the dexamethasone intravitreal implant contains a specific amount of the medication, you are not likely to receive an overdose.
+Since the dexamethasone intravitreal implant contains a specific amount of the medicine, you are not likely to receive an overdose.

 What should I avoid after receiving dexamethasone intravitreal implant?